tosca-har/pngscene/README.md

 ## Designing a Game

-Plan and sketch the layout.
-How will the user know what to do?
-Is it only based on memory or logic?
-How is a successful match shown?
-Change the information panel used.
+When designing a game or puzzle, plan and sketch the layout.
+Consider, how will the user know what to do, and how a successful action is indicated.
+Also consider, if the puzzle is based on memory or logic?
+Consider consulting guides such as Schell (2015).

+To transform the scene into a puzzle the information panel used needs to be altered, as it is the main source of user information.
+Another source of guidance to the user in the VR version, is to have items that are targetted for selection change colour when pointed at.

 The goal for the user of this game is to start with the jars off the map and the PNG communities marked by selectable tokens.
 When the communities are selected (mouse click, or VR left controller) the information panel will provide the information on the pots made by that community.
 Information on how the technique used to make the pot can be used to work out which of the jars may be a match, as the jars are coloured by the technique and a key is provided.
 The decoration technique may also serve as a guide.
 The user can move the jars (mouse or VR right controller).
 If they place the matching jar on the community marker then the jar becomes unmoveable and the background colour changes.